AbutalhaKothiwale53/Order-Payment-App/README.md

 # Order-Payment-App
-A Sample order and payment using springboot microservies
+A Sample order and payment using springboot microservices

+Service:
+1. order-service